Supplement labels: What are they saying?

 The example label below is similar to many labels on protein supplements.

 Common ingredients listed on labels

 Crude protein: The total amount of protein (which contains nitrogen) in the feed.
 Crude protein includes true protein (from protein meals, grain, etc.) as well as protein derived from urea and Gran-Am®.
 Crude protein may also be listed as protein and total protein.

 Protein from urea and Gran-Am: Rumen microbes use the nitrogen from these products to form protein.
 This protein is referred to as microbial protein.
 The nitrogen from these products is referred to as non protein nitrogen (NPN) indicating that it has been derived from a source that is not a protein.
 The microbes also use the nitrogen from the true protein in grass, protein meals and grains to form microbial protein.

 Equivalent crude protein: The proportion of crude protein that is derived from sources of NPN.

 Urea: The total percentage of urea included in the ration.

-Sulphur: Used in conjunct with nitrogen, by the rumen microbes to form some amino acids.
+Sulphur: Used by rumen microbes, in conjunction with nitrogen, to form some amino acids.
 Sulphur and nitrogen are required in the ratio of 1S to 10N.

-Calcium: Included in most commercial licks but rarely, if ever, deficient in grazing cattle.
+Calcium: Included in most commercial licks although rarely, if ever, deficient in grazing cattle.